State price transparency reporting has been saved

 - Price-increase reporting: Manufacturers that increase the price of a drug at a rate that exceeds a defined threshold (for example, 20 percent per unit over a calendar year) are required to report information regarding the drug and the price increase.

 - Drug pricing reports: Manufacturers that sell drugs in certain states are required to periodically report pricing to the state.

 - New drug entry: Triggered when a manufacturer launches a new drug product that has a price that exceeds a specific threshold (for example, WAC at launch exceeds the Medicare Part D specialty drug threshold).

 - Price disclosure to HCPs and states: Requires manufacturers to disclose WAC or the average wholesale price (AWP) of a drug to the state or health care providers (HCP).

 Potential challenges and complexities

-- Tailored solutions
+- Tailored offerings

-- Operational readiness
+- Operational readiness and assessment

 - Ongoing support